yakshk/yakshk/README.md

 👀 I am interested in finding innovative uses of technology to better our day-to-day lives.

-🌱 Currently, I am in my third year of studying Software Engineering.
+🌱 Currently, I am in my final year of studying Software Engineering.